-After a starring role in season one of Victoria, Chartism is back in a big way in season three as the ITV.
+After a starring role in season one of Victoria, Chartism is back in a big way in season three.

 The year is 1848, the continent is rocked by unrest and revolution, and this working-class movement for political reform is on the rise…